Calebux/Celo-Vote-Tutorial/README.md

 ## 2: Smart Contract

 The next step is to build a smart contract that would let users choose their preferred candidate.
-Make a new file called Voting.sol in the contracts folder.
+Create a new file called Voting.sol in the contracts folder.
 Define the following contract in this file:

 ``` solidity
 pragma solidity ^0.8.0;